Symbolism, Imagery, Allegory

 There's an awful lot of loving attention to detail in the descriptions of the cows at Talbothays Dairy, don't you think?
+We tend to think if you've seen one cow you've seen them all, but not Hardy.
 Not only are individual cows frequently referred to by name, we get these vivid descriptions of the shape, size, and color of their udders.

 Udders and breasts usually represent fullness of life and fertility—just look at images of earth goddesses from almost any culture.
 (Here's an image of the ancient Greek goddess Gaia, the goddess of the earth.
 Notice how prominent her breasts are?)

 So the graphic descriptions of the cow udders in Tess probably have something to do with Hardy's interest in nature, or maybe even in the ancient worship of fertility goddesses that he references elsewhere (check out "Club-Walking").